Delay of Making Tax Digital for Income Tax Self-Assessment

 Changes to the basis period rules delayed

-We will continue to update you on any new legislation around MTD for ITSA and the progress of the basis period reform consultation as new information is made available.
+We will continue to update you on any new legislation around MTD for ITSA and basis period reform as it is published.
 Should you have any queries, please get in touch with your usual M+A Partners contact or email firstname.lastname@example.org